EAST POINT LIGHTHOUSE

 Skype and Zoom Lessons

 There are no fees to visit East Point Lighthouse in New Jersey.
-There are limited tours inside, and the lighthouse is open during the hours seen below.
+Limited tours are inside, and the lighthouse is open during the hours below.
 You can visit at any time on the outside to photograph it.
-There is no regular staff or offered tour guide to accompany you so be sure to plan around the hours.
+There is no regular staff or tour guide to accompany you, so be sure to plan your visit around the hours.
 The closest hotel is about 20 minutes away.
 There is a port-a-potty here.
 This lighthouse is very charming.
-It has bright white walls and a red roof that make it stand out from the other lighthouses.
+It has bright white walls and a red roof that makes it stand out from the other lighthouses.

 Hours: